Skip to content

 What is a .exe file?

-A .exe file is a Windows/DOS executable file file.
+A .exe file is a Windows/DOS executable file.
 The Windows/DOS executable file format is a legacy program file format introduced by Microsoft for MS-DOS and later used by Windows systems.
 It is used to store applications, installers, self-extracting archives, and other runnable binaries.
 Because executable files can contain active code, they are a common malware delivery mechanism and should be opened only from trusted sources; the format also includes historical variants such as NE and PE.

 What are the magic bytes for .exe files?